 On cooked foods the balsamic should be added just before removing from the heat, to get enough time to flavor the dish and avoid the losing of its unique aroma.

 You can find the original bottles of Balsamic in a few shops in Bologna like Enoteca Italiana, Gilberto or Tamburini or inside one of our food markets.
-But if you have the time, I reccomend to go to Modena and visit a real Acetaia like Acetaia di Giorgio, very close to the city centre: you can go there for a free visit and tasting (also in English).
-I visited their house a month ago but I still have in my mind and nose the aroma that you get when you enter the attic.
+But if you have time, I recommend to go to Modena and visit a real Acetaia.

 Bottles of original Balsamic Vinegar of Modena